A-Elbadawy/hotel_reservation_demo/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Hotel Reservation ticket Demo with Bottom sheets.

 A few resources to get you started if this is your first Flutter project: